PokemonGoMap/RocketMap/docs/extras/letsencrypt-nocertbot.md

 Next, create a new TXT record.
 The process once again varies with providers, but typically you will have an "Add Record" button, "Add TXT Record", or a dropdown which you can select TXT from.

 For the name of the TXT record, copy and paste the value provided by SSL For Free.
-It should look something like this: `_acme-challenge.rocketmap.org`.
+It should look something like this: `_acme-challenge.yourdomain.tld`.
 For the value, copy and paste the value provided by SSL For Free.
 It should be random and look something like this: `CbcjJVoP-lzidytcIE_GZV18___1KdBOiihQCYmmwjE`.
 For the TTL, or Time To Live, you can choose "Automatic".
 If there isn't an automatic value, enter 1 hour, or 3600 seconds.

 Your final record should look similar to the image below: